 Level: 4

 Points: 120

 Duration: 1 year F/T, equivalent P/T

 Campus: City

-Starts: 25 Feb & 15 July 2019
+Starts: 24 Feb & 13 July 2020

-Hera Foley

-Ngāpuhi, Ngāti Raukawa 1st-year student, Bachelor of Arts in Criminology Certificate in Social Sciences
+Hera Foley Ngāpuhi, Ngāti Raukawa 2nd-year student, Bachelor of Arts in Criminology Certificate in Social Sciences

 "When I complete my Bachelor of Arts, I'd like to work for the police for a few years and then complete postgraduate study in forensics.
 My ultimate career would be forensics print analysis.
 I enrolled in the Certificate in Social Sciences because it's great preparation for the Bachelor of Arts in Criminology, and I need a criminology degree for my future career.
-After completing the Certificate in Social Sciences last year, I'm now in the first year of my criminology degree.
+After completing the Certificate in Social Sciences, I'm now in the second year of my criminology degree.
 I enjoyed the Certificate in Social Sciences because the papers I studied enabled me to enhance my researching, writing and literary skills.
-This prepared me well for the Bachelor of Arts because I wasn't sure how to write university level essays until I studied the certificate.
-I would definitely recommend this certificate.
-Studying social sciences has given me the tools to progress further in my studies."
+This prepared me well for the Bachelor of Arts because I wasn't sure how to write university level essays until I studied the certificate."